UBC Museum of Anthropology, Vancouver, British Columbia, Canada

-- To develop students' understanding of what peace, particularly creating a culture of peace, means both in local and global contexts.
+- Develop student's understanding of creating a culture of peace in local and global contexts.

 - To develop students' presentation, listening, speaking, analytical, brainstorming and group work skills.

-- To provide opportunities for students to reflect and communicate about peace issues through art making.
+- Provide opportunities for students to think, communicate and reflect on peace issues through art making.

 The students experienced a guided tour of exhibition and were invited to explore the artwork such as, the Ugandan student's drawings.
 They discussed what symbols, words, and feelings they identified with with when viewing these works?
 Students debated, does playing with war toys, watching violent television shows and video games promote violence?
 Or are war toys neutral and irrelevant to the development of children?
 Students chose a word from a quotes displayed in the exhibit and were asked to write a one page response to their word.
 Then students transformed their writing into a 2-d drawing.
 Lastly, they transformed their 2-D drawings into a 3-D sculptures using their own toys of violence and transformed them into works of art, and added them to the exhibition.
 To conclude the program students revisited the exhibition and had the opportunity to write response cards to a specific art work or write a message of peace to the students of Kitengesa, Uganda on an exhibition Acts of Transformation postcard.